 Accelerating Sustainability and Resilience for Commercial and Industrial Real EstateJuly 7, 2020

 Attending a commercial real estate conference – even a virtual one – in the midst of a pandemic may seem counterintuitive.
-But at the NAIOP I.CON virtual conference, it was clear that the industry needed to come together, share ideas and find the best path forward in this precarious environment.
+But at the NAIOP I.CON virtual conference in 2020, it was clear that the industry needed to come together, share ideas and find the best path forward in this precarious environment.
 Perhaps not surprisingly, the industrial real estate sector has remained resilient, and in some ways is even flourishing in light of the pandemic.
 What factors are leading to this continued growth, and how will the sector remain strong and competitive through this crisis and beyond?

 Resilience and sustainability were key themes at the conference, reflecting how critical these issues have become to commercial and industrial real estate groups.
 Even before this crisis, ESG considerations were moving to the C-suite; now they are core to the survival of entire industries.